 2. In a large mixing bowl, beat together the butter, brown sugar, and sugar until combined.
 Add the egg, beating until combined and creamy.
 Beat in the vanilla.
-Add the flour, and baking soda, beat until combined.
+Add the flour, baking soda, and saltbeat until combined.
 Stir in the chocolate chips.
 Press the dough into the prepared baking dish in an even layer.

 3. To make the brownies.
 In a medium bowl, whisk together the Nutella, eggs, butter, and vanilla until smooth, about 1 minute.
 Add the flour and mix until just combined, 1 to 2 minutes more.
 Fold in the chocolate chunks (if using).
 Evenly spread the batter over the cooker layer.
 Transfer to the oven and bake for 30 minutes.
 Then cover the pan with foil and continue baking another 10-15 minutes, until the brownies are just set.
 Sprinkle with flaky sea salt and let cool.

 4. Eat warm (a little messy, but delicious) or let cool and store in an airtight container for up to 5 days.
 ENJOY!